persteenolsen/react-spa-client/README.md

-# React Router Example

-How to make a Single Page Application with React Router.

-## Purpose

-A Single Page App in React using Create React App connecting to a Node.js RESTful API
+ - This Single Page Application ( SPA ) is consuming JSON from a Node.js Web API
-## Author

-- Per Olsen

-## License

-This project is open source and available under the [MIT License](LICENSE).
+ - "Create React App" was used for creating the structure of the project and Webpack configuration</li>
+ - React, HTML, CSS, JavaScript ES5 and ES6
+ - React Bootstrap implemented by NPM for the responsive design
+ - React BrowserRouter for navigation